 Link contests (see also: link schemes, link building plans, reciprocal link abuse, etc.) seem like a sure-fire way to speed things up, when all it does is slow your site down.
 The idea here is based around gaming the old PageRank algorithm in order to gain massive amounts of links to your site as fast and painlessly as possible.
 The problem is, Google doesn’t much care for it.
 In fact, they downright forbid it in their Webmaster Guidelines.

 Want more links?
-Do it the old fashioned way—write content people want to share, sell something people want to have, inform people of something they need.
+Do it the old fashioned way—write content people want to share, sell something people want to have, inform people of something they need with off-page SEO link building.

 If all else fails, post pictures of kittens.